Kolos65/Mockable/Sources/Mockable/Documentation/Documentation.docc/Usage.md

     .url(newValue: .value(nil)).setterCalled(count: .never)
 ```

+## Relaxed Mode
+By default, you must specify a return value for all requirements; otherwise, a fatal error will be thrown.
+The reason for this is to aid in the discovery (and thus the verification) of every called function when writing unit tests.

+However, it is common to prefer avoiding this strict default behavior in favor of a more relaxed setting, where,
+for example, void or optional return values do not need explicit `given` registration.

+Use the **MockerPolicy** [option set](https://developer.apple.com/documentation/swift/optionset) to implicitly mock:
+* only one kind of return value: `.relaxedOptional`
+* construct a custom set of policies: `[.relaxedVoid, .relaxedOptional, .relaxedArray]`
+* or opt for a fully relaxed mode: `.relaxed`.

+You have two options to override the default strict behavior of the library:
+* At **mock implementation level** you can override the mocker policy for each individual mock implementation in the initializer:
+    ```swift
+    let relaxedMock = MockService(policy: [.relaxedOptional, .relaxedVoid])
+    ```
+* At **project level** you can set a custom default policy to use in every scenario by changing the default property of **MockerPolicy**:
+    ```swift
+    MockerPolicy.default = .relaxedVoid
+    ```

+> ⚠️ Relaxed mode will not work with generic functions as the type system is unable to locate the appropriate generic overload.

 ## Working with non-equatable Types
 **Mockable** uses a `Matcher` internally to compare parameters.
 By default the matcher is able to compare any custom type that conforms to `Equatable` (except when used in a generic function).